kam-stand/D-lang/README.md

 - [ ] Memory Management `calloc realloc emplace destroy .alignof`
 - [ ] User Defined Attributes (UDA) `@`
 - [ ] Operator Precedence
   > ☝️ The check list above was actually produced using file I/O operations with the D-programming language.
 See `./stdin_stdou/info.txt` for more information on how it was done.
 Its a great way to see how concise and powerful the language is

+## Contribution Guidelines

+If you'd like to contribute to this learning repository:

+1. Fork the repository
+2. Create a new branch for your changes
+3. Submit a pull request with a clear description of your additions

+I welcome:

+- Additional exercises
+- Error corrections
+- Alternative solutions
+- Helpful notes and insights

+> ❗ This repository is mainly meant for newbies so adding or removing certain components should be done with caution.
+I hope 👼 by the time I am done with each chapter I can make more informal changes as of right now I sort of add as I go